MicrosoftDocs/powerbi-docs/powerbi-docs/create-reports/deployment-pipelines-process.md

 ### Creating a Premium workspace

-During first-time deployment, deployment pipelines checks if you have Premium permissions.
+The first time you deploy content, deployment pipelines checks if you have Premium permissions.

 If you have Premium permissions, the content of the workspace is copied to the stage you're deploying to, and a new  workspace for that stage is created on the Premium capacity.